awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

      + [Step 7: Compare Records in the Old and New Hosted Zones](#hosted-zones-migrating-compare)

-## Step 8: Update the Domain to Use Name Servers for the New Hosted Zone<a name="hosted-zones-migrating-update-domain"></a>
+## Step 8: Update the Domain Registration to Use Name Servers for the New Hosted Zone<a name="hosted-zones-migrating-update-domain"></a>

-When you finish creating records in the new hosted zone, change the name servers for the domain to use the name servers for the new hosted zone\.
+When you finish creating records in the new hosted zone, change the name servers for the domain registration to use the name servers for the new hosted zone\.

 **Important**
-If you don't update the domain to use the name servers for the new hosted zone, Route 53 will continue to use the old hosted zone to route traffic for the domain\.
-If you delete the old hosted zone without updating name servers for the domain, the domain will become unavailable on the internet\.
-If you add, update, or delete records in the new hosted zone without updating name servers for the domain, then traffic won't be routed based on those changes\.
+If you don't update the domain registration to use the name servers for the new hosted zone, Route 53 will continue to use the old hosted zone to route traffic for the domain\.
+If you delete the old hosted zone without updating name servers for the domain registration, the domain will become unavailable on the internet\.
+If you add, update, or delete records in the new hosted zone without updating name servers for the domain registration, then traffic won't be routed based on those changes\.

 For more information, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.